thundergolfer/uni/books/crafting_interpreters/readme.md

 #### Usage

+At the moment all my JLox implementation can do is scan/lex Lox and print out the tokens.

-At the moment you can run the `jlox` exe in 'repl' mode:
+You can run the `jlox` exe in 'repl' mode:

 ```bash
 bazel run //books/crafting_interpreters/jlox/lox:Lox